lojikil/chasha/README.md

 # To Do

- The biggest thing I'd like to do is reduce the amount of manual work that has to be done in directories.
+ *DONE*: The biggest thing I'd like to do is reduce the amount of manual work that has to be done in directories.
 A helper method in the `Chasha` object, such as `Chasha#make_link` or even on the `Directory` class, to reduce the need for manual lists.
 (Actually, thinking about it, I like it on the `Directory` class more...). `Directory#add_URL`, `#add_image`, `#add_directory` all make it a bit easier, without having to add multiple classes.